kubernetes/enhancements/keps/sig-windows/5100-windows-dsr-and-overlay-support/README.md

 For DSR support yes, manual verification was done to ensure that DSR can be enabled and disabled on a node.

+The steps for the manual validation went as followed:

+- Create a cluster with 1 Linux control plane node and 2 Windows worker nodes.
+- Deployo a kube-proxy deamonSet with `--feature-gates=WinDSR=true` and `--enable-dsr=true` to Windows worker nodes.
+- Deploy IIS (Internet Information Services) on both Windows work nodes and expose the service with a LoadBalancer service.
+- Once the service IP became available, test that the service is from the each Windows node and outside of the cluster.
+- Redeploy the kube-proxy deamonSet with `--enable-dsr=false` to Windows worker nodes.
+- Wait for Kube-proxy to start and test that the service is still reachable from each Windows node and outside of the cluster.
+- Redeploy the kube-proxy deamonSet with `--enable-dsr=true` to Windows worker nodes.
+- Wait for Kube-proxy to start and test that the service is still reachable from each Windows node and outside of the cluster.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?

 <!--